 Many visitors driving from Keflavik Airport into Reykjavik report seeing an ancient Viking vessel seemingly floating in midair along Faxafloi Bay.
-This is no mirage, but an optical illusion provided by Viking World Museum which is the proud home of Islendingur (the Icelander), a Viking replica ship completed in 1996 by shipbuilder Gunnar Marel Eggertsson.
+This is no mirage, rather it is an optical illusion at the Viking World Museum.
+Viking World houses Islendingur (the Icelander), a Viking replica ship completed in 1996 by shipbuilder Gunnar Marel Eggertsson.

 The impressive achievement is an exact replica of a vessel discovered during an excavation in Norway in 1880.
 It is believed to have been built around 870.
-Using only tools and materials available to Vikings during this time was no small task.
-It took more than two years to accomplish using these traditional methods.
+Islendingur’s builders used only the tools and materials that would have been available to Vikings.
+This challenging took task more than two years to accomplish.

 Is the replica ship in Viking world usable?

-In the year 2000 Gunnar Marel and a crew of nine passengers aboard Islendingur embarked from Iceland.
-They sailed to New York and back again to celebrate 1000 years since the discovery of America by the Vikings.
-The ship on display in Viking world is Islendingur.
+In the year 2000, Gunnar Marel and a crew of nine embarked from Iceland on Islendingur.
+They sailed to Canada and New York and back again to celebrate 1000 years since Vikings discovered North America.

 Smithsonian Institution exhibition

-Yes, although Iceland was discovered late in the Viking age, there were, according to the Sagas, more than a few Icelanders that traveled to Norway to become vikings.
+Yes.
+Athough Iceland was discovered late in the Viking age, according to the Sagas there were several Icelanders who traveled to Norway to become Vikings.

-Have there been found viking ships in viking graves in Iceland?
+Have there been Viking ships found in Icelandic graves?

-No, it seems that most viking ships either fell into ruin or the wood was used as a building material for houses.
-Burial mounds where people were buried with smaller boats have been found, but no barrows with ships as large as Islendingur.
+No, it seems that most Viking ships either fell into ruin or settlers used the wood to build houses.
+There are some burial mounds that contain smaller boats, but there are no large Viking ships like Islendingur.

 The museum hosts four different exhibitions and has a good café.
 The café is is a great place to get breakfast for people arriving to Iceland in the early morning.